adnovak/gradmap/README.md

 Drift approximation using 1st or 2nd degree polynomial incorrporated within processing.

 Access via GUI or command line.
-GUI available in SLOVAK language only.
+GUI available in English and Slovak language only.
 Check testfile.txt to get an idea of data arrangement within sheet.
 Have fun.